★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Use a tray in the loft to redirect drips

 A simple tray can protect insulation and stop water falling onto ceilings in the worst spot.
+Plastic sheeting laid under the leak path works the same way, guiding water into a bucket, and moving insulation clear of the wet area stops it holding moisture.

 Clear accessible guttering if safe